2019 GMC Acadia

 We expect the 2019 GMC Acadia to follow the regular GM model year rollover sequence, and launch on or before the third quarter of calendar year 2018.

-We expect that the current, second-generation GMC Acadia will remain in production for at least the 2019, 2020, and 2021 model years, and that an all-new, future GMC Acadia will launch in the vicinity of the 2023 model year.
+We expect that the current, second-generation GMC Acadia will remain in production for at least the 2019, 2020, and 2021 model years, with a refresh arriving for the 2020 model year.
+An all-new, future GMC Acadia will launch in the vicinity of the 2023 model year.